get543/Windows-Scripting/README.md

 - A script to start or stop vmware services.
 - Start VMware services if it's stopped.
 - Stop VMware services if it's running.

+# `AutoLaunchApp.ps1`
+- A PowerShell script I use to launch app.